DuckWild Wildlife Tracking System

 - Reimplemented ClusterDuck in Python instead of modifying upstream C++ for maintainability and reuse

-- Dropped hardware AI accelerators due to power cost with little benefit for solar operation
+- Dropped hardware AI accelerators due to power cost

 - Motion-triggered, event-driven inference so AI only runs when needed